sneakysneak/docs/pages/installing-templates-api/oauth-authentication.md

 Connectors using OAuth require that the user goes through a webflow where they are sent to the third party application to sign in and grant access to Cyclr.

-You'll need to create an Account Sign-In Token for a User to access the account:
+You'll need to create an Account Sign-In Token for a User to access the account.
+The `Token` will be valid for 5 minutes, as indicated by the `ExpiresAtUtc` value in the response.

 Request: